British Restaurant

 British Restaurants were communal kitchens created in 1940 during the Second World War to help people who had been bombed out of their homes, had run out of ration coupons or otherwise needed help.
 In 1943, 2,160 British Restaurants served 600,000 very inexpensive meals a day.
 They were disbanded in 1947.
 There was a political dimension as well, as the Labour Party saw them as a permanent solution to equalising consumption across the class line and guaranteeing a nourishing diet to all.

 Second World War

-Originally called "Community Feeding Centres", the name British Restaurants was chosen by the Prime Minister, Winston Churchill.
-They were set up by the Ministry of Food and run by local government or voluntary agencies on a non-profit basis.
+Originally called "Community Feeding Centres", the name British Restaurants was suggested by the Prime Minister, Winston Churchill in March 1941.
+They were set up by the Ministry of Food under Lord Woolton and run by local government or voluntary agencies on a non-profit basis.
 Meals were sold for prices up to a set maximum of 9d..
-No-one could have a meal of more than one serving of meat, game, poultry, fish, eggs, or cheese.
+No one could have a meal of more than one serving of meat, game, poultry, fish, eggs, or cheese.
 In one in ten restaurants the meals were prepared at central depots.
 Schools and churches were often used because they had dining halls and kitchens.
 In London, mobile canteens delivered meals to air-raid shelters and on the street in the aftermath of air raids.